 I soon found myself staring into the eyes of a soulless white page, chastising myself for not making my daily notes as Anthony suggested.

 Carry a voice recorder and make your observations on the go, or simply leave it on at a crowded place to record ambient sounds that will inspire your writing.

-You could write about that ninety-year-old elephant keeper in Kerala, or your upturned travel plans when a freak blizzard hit Japan.
+You could write about that 90-year-old elephant keeper in Kerala, or your upturned travel plans when a freak blizzard hit Japan.

 Remember, it doesn’t even have to be dramatic – it could simply talk about your observations while walking down the crowded bazaars in Istanbul.
 The sharp smell of pepper flakes mingled with the mustiness of loosely hung carpets.